 - The handles on Matfer Bourgeat carbon steel cookware are riveted to the pan and smoothed on the inside of the pan.

-- This smoothing of the rivets on the inside of the pan makes cleaning of the pan a breeze as there are no rivets to collect food.
-Matfer Bourgeat’s rivets are on the left and de Buyer rivets on the right.
+- This smoothing of the welds on the inside of the pan makes cleaning of the pan a breeze as there are no rivets to collect food.
+Matfer Bourgeat’s welds are on the left and de Buyer rivets on the right.

 - The inside cooking area of the pan is 6 1/2″ which makes it perfect for two eggs, omelets or pancakes.